Thor vs. Iron ManPosted: 07/01/2012

 Oh, but you know who missed the entire Civil War event?
 Yes, the Hulk, but that’s a different story.
 I’m talking about Thor.
 Sure, Iron Man cloned Thor using his DNA and had the clone fight Captain America’s underground Avengers, but the actual Asgardian was occupied with other matters.
 Like being dead.

 Luckily, gods don’t stay deceased for very long and Thor, wanting to bring his homeland and all his friends killed in Ragnarok back to life (he had a busy year), warped the entire city of Asgard to rural Oklahoma.
 Well, if you know anything about zoning laws, the government isn’t terribly thrilled.
 And to be fair, Thor didn’t fill out a single piece of paperwork.
-So in Thor #3, written by the phenomenal J. Michael Straczynski, Stark pays his buddy a visit.
+So in Thor #3, written by the phenomenal J. Michael Straczynski and drawn by Olivier Coipel, Stark pays his buddy a visit.
 It’s a bad idea.

 You know who’s not big on small talk?
 Nordic thunder gods.